guru6910/Interview.md/Linux/Question.md

     - SONARQUBE -> 9000

 57. explain job scheduling ?

+In linux job scheduling let us to automate the task at specific time which we set.
+In job scheduling Two tool for configure jobs first one is cron and second is at. cron is periodic schedular means its can execute multiple times we scheduled cron job with five fuilds `minute`, `Hour`, `Day of month`, `Month`, `week of the day`. and at is a nonperiodic means it execute at single time.

 58. difference between cron and at ?

 59. Field of crontab ?

+- minute of hour
+- hour of day
+- day of month
+- month of year
+- week of the day

 60. Explain Search Filter & Utility commands ?

 61. what is Archiving and Compression ?

+Archiving is the process of collecting multiple files into a single file (an archive) to make storage or transfer easier.
+And Compression use to rduce file size of files or an archive to save space or make it quicker to transfer over networks.Often, archiving and compression are used together: you archive files into one file and then compress that file to save space. we compress files using gzip, bzip2 and xz. in xz possibilities to data losses.

 62. explain type of compression ?
 63. what is Firewall ?
 64. what is package management ?